-The scene number is the correlated to the storyboard.
+The scene number is correlated to the storyboard.
 Which storyboard number are you working on?
-For instance, if you are planning to shoot at the church picnic, the cookout may be Scene #5 and have 3 different shots.
-Therefore, Scene #5 would be listed 3 times for each shot.
+For instance, if you are planning to shoot at the church picnic, the cookout maybe Scene #5 and have three different shots.
+Therefore, Scene #5 would be listed three times for each shot.

 Shot Number And Angle.

-If you're filming people that are BBQ-ing, how many different “shots” do you want?
-If you want to get video of the burgers being grilled, do you want Shot #1 to be a Long Shot Profile of the master chefs in your church?
+If you’re filming people that are BBQ-ing, how many different “shots” do you want?
+If you’re going to get video of the burgers being grilled, do you want Shot #1 to be a Long Shot Profile of the master chefs in your church?
 Shot #2 could be a Close-Up Frontal of the actual hamburgers sizzling on the grill.

 Is the subject going to be moving?
 Is the camera going to be moving?
 Will you use a tripod or a hand grip?